bow4290/bow4290.github.io/code_styleguide/java_style.md

 ```

-### 1.3 Constants File
+### 1.3 In-File Constants
-All general robot constants should be contained in 'Constants.java' in the root of the project.
-Inside this file sub-classes can be made for specific subsystems.
-This helps maintain one place to find constants for any given subsystem or part of the robot.
+All constants should be contained within their relevant classes.
+For instance, if there is a constant called 'OPERATOR_CONTROLLER_PORT', this constant should be situated within the 'Controls.java' file.

-However, there is an exception to this rule.
-Constants required for the functionality of any utility classes should be contained inside of that class, keeping utility classes self contained and easy to copy to multiple codebases.
+If a constant seems to general to be contained in a specific class, then it should be put into 'RobotContainer.java', and **not** a 'Constants.java' file.

 ### 1.4 Mapping Controls
 All controller mappings should be contained in a dedicated 'Controls.java' file in the root of the project.